Rajamanikyam: Plot

 Selvam and Rani tries to thwart Manikyam in order to regain control of their father's wealth.
-But Manikyam never falls for any of their attempts and he uses his adopted brother and manager Raju to stabilize the assets of his stepfather and prevents it from getting into the hands of his siblings, thereby preserving it.
+But Manikyam never falls for any of their attempts and he uses his younger brother and manager Raju to stabilize the assets of his stepfather and prevents it from getting into the hands of his siblings, thereby preserving it.
 Manikyam effectively uses the help of his thug friends to restore order in the establishment.
 Manikyam's identity is revealed by himself at a crucial juncture and revelation stuns the entire family.
 Simon and Selvam sends a goon to kill Bellary from his blind side.
 However, Bellary thwarts the attempt, lightly wounding him.

 Differences emerge between Selvam and Simon regarding a financial liability.
 Simon betrays Selvam him and he is held captive by a boorish Tamil moneylender Perumal - who demands the repayment for the release of Selvam.
 Rani - unaware of the latter developments - blames Manikyam in order to deny them their claim over their father's wealth.
 Manikyam comes to the rescue and pays the required amount of money to release Selvam.
 He emotionally narrates his hardships and love for his siblings - stirring the emotions of his mother and siblings.
 Feeling deeply disappointed - on being unable to fulfill his father's wish to unite their family, Manikyam prepares to leave for Bellary.

 At that night Selvam, being absolutely drunk and weeping comes to Manikyam's house and apologizes for all his past deeds and embraces him - burying all differences.
 He asks Manikyam not to leave them.
 Manikyam is deeply moved and laments that, Raja Rathnam was unfortunate as he 'left early' (An untimely death) and he could not witness the conciliation.
 Varghese, a close confidant and trusted ally of Raja Rathnam, reveals that he was rather 'packed off' (A murder) - resulting in the narration of the deceit and Manikyam and acolytes go in search for the actual assailant.
 When the real culprit is caught, he reveals the main conspirator was Simon.
 Selvam and Simon gets into an argument-turned-fight.
 Selvam gets beaten badly by Simon and his goons was about to be killed.
 However, Manikyam, Raju and their henchman Varkey came to rescue Selvam and fight off Simon and his henchmen.